libor-m/ngs-course/07-gtools.rst

 	# Explore the Ensembl.NCBIM37.67.bed file
 	less /data-shared/bed_examples/Ensembl.NCBIM37.67.bed

+	# Explore the encode.bed file
+	less /data-shared/bed_examples/encode.bed

 	# Count the number of open chromatin regions overlapping with genes:
 	bedtools intersect \
 	-a <( sortBed -i encode-merged.bed ) \
 	-b <( sortBed -i /data-shared/bed_examples/Ensembl.NCBIM37.67.bed ) |
 	wc -l

-3. Count the number of merged open chromatin regions that are within 1000 bp window on each side of a gene
+2. Count the number of merged open chromatin regions that are within 1000 bp window on each side of a gene

 Here, we are supposed to count then number of open chromatin regions that overlap with genes or are within 1000 bp window on each side of a gene.